 A breath-taking palette of colors

-One of the first things that strikes when discovering Lake Salagou is the magic of the colors that unfold there.
-The surrounding hills, composed of red soils called "ruffes," create a striking contrast with the clear water of the lake, the intense blue sky, and the volcanic black rocks that punctuate the landscape.
-These ruffes, over 270 million years old, bear witness to the complex geological history of the place, and contribute to its singular beauty.
+One of the first things that strike when discovering Lake Salagou is the magic of the colors it unfolds.
+The surrounding hills, composed of reddish soils called "ruffes," create a striking contrast with the clear water of the lake, the intense blue sky, and the volcanic black rocks that punctuate the landscape.
+These ruffes, over 270 million years old, testify to the complex geological history of the place and contribute to its singular beauty.

-In spring, the bright yellow of the gorse completes this intense color palette, which varies with the seasons.
+In spring, the bright yellow of gorse completes this intense chromatic palette, which varies with the seasons.
 Each moment spent by the lake is an invitation to contemplation, as the natural composition of these colors is unique and ever-changing.

 The largest lake in Hérault: a man-made masterpiece

 Although Lake Salagou seems like a millennia-old creation of nature, it is actually the result of human ingenuity.
-In the late 1960s, a dam was built on the small Salagou river to irrigate surrounding farmlands and regulate the floods of rivers Lergue and Hérault.
-This decision gave birth to the largest body of water in Hérault, covering an area of 750 hectares, with a length of 7 km and a maximum depth of 45 meters.
+In the late 1960s, a dam was built on the small Salagou river to irrigate surrounding fields and regulate the floods of rivers Lergue and Hérault.
+This decision gave birth to the largest water expanse in Hérault, covering an area of 750 hectares, with a length of 7 km and a maximum depth of 45 meters.

 A rare geological treasure

-Not only is Lake Salagou remarkable for its beauty, it is also a geological treasure.
-It is one of the few places in the world where it is possible to observe, in the same location, remnants from three different geological eras.
-The "ruffes" are over 270 million years old, while the black volcanic peaks, such as Neck de la Roque, are much more recent, having "only" one and a half million years.
+Lake Salagou is not only remarkable for its beauty; it is also a geological treasure.
+It is one of the few places in the world where it is possible to observe vestiges of three different geological eras in the same location.
+The "ruffes" are over 270 million years old, while the black volcanic peaks, such as Neck de la Roque, are much more recent, having “only” one and a half million years.
 Between these two formations, yellow rocks and marine limestone deposits from the secondary era complete this fascinating geological picture.

-These geological phenomena attract researchers and enthusiasts from around the world, coming to study and admire this exceptional natural heritage.
+These geological phenomena attract researchers and enthusiasts from around the world to study and admire this exceptional natural heritage.

 A protected site, sanctuary for many species

 Classed as a Grand Site de France and Natura 2000, Lake Salagou and its surroundings are also a sanctuary for numerous animal and plant species.
-The site shelters no less than 21 European protected bird species such as the Imperial Eagle, Bonelli's Eagle, or the Pitchou Warbler.
+The site hosts no less than 21 protected European bird species, such as the Imperial Eagle, Bonelli's Eagle, or the Pitchou Warbler.
 These birds find refuge in this mosaic of unique landscapes and habitats formed by the meeting of geology and nature.

 A place for leisure and discovery